-- 1. Arranging the delivery of services and providing emergency services; - 2.
-Making an initial home visit to the beneficiary's home, as well as periodic home visits, as required by the department; - 3.
-Contacting the beneficiary/companion a minimum of once per week or as specified in the beneficiary's comprehensive plan of care; - 4.
-Providing 24-hour oversight, back-up, and supervision of the companion care services, including back-up for the scheduled and unscheduled absences of the companion; - 5.
-Providing emergency services; - 6.
-Providing Companion Care relief supports (scheduled and unscheduled relief) during absences of the companion with the following guidelines: - a.
-Limited to 360 hours (15 days) per POC year as indicated in the POC; - b.
-Relief staff members or scheduled and unscheduled absences are included in the Companion Care rate; and - c.
-The Companion Care provider is responsible for oversight, supervision, and back-up of the companion care service. - 7.
-Facilitating a signed written agreement between the companion and the beneficiary which assures: - a.
-The companion's portion of expenses must be at least \$200 per month, but shall not exceed 50 percent of the combined monthly costs, which includes rent, utilities, and primary telephone expenses; and - b.
-Inclusion of any other expenses must be negotiated between the beneficiary and the companion.
+- Arranging the delivery of services and providing emergency services; - Making an initial home visit to the beneficiary's home, as well as periodic home visits, as required by the department; - Contacting the Beneficiary/companion a minimum of once per week or as specified in the beneficiary's comprehensive plan of care; and - Providing 24-hour oversight, back-up, and supervision of the companion care services, including back-up for the scheduled and unscheduled absences of the companion. - Providing emergency services; and - Providing Companion Care relief supports (scheduled and unscheduled relief) during absences of the companion with the following guidelines: - Limited to 360 hours (15 days) per POC year as indicated in the POC; - Relief staff members or scheduled and unscheduled absences are included in the Companion Care rate; and - The Companion Care Provider is responsible for oversight, supervision, and back-up of the Companion Care service. - Facilitating a signed written agreement between the companion and the beneficiary which assures: - The companion's portion of expenses must be at least \$200 per month, but shall not exceed 50 percent of the combined monthly costs, which includes rent, utilities, and primary telephone expenses; and - Inclusion of any other expenses must be negotiated between the beneficiary and the companion.
 These negotiations must be facilitated by the provider, and the resulting agreement must be included in the written agreement and in the beneficiary's POC.